uptane/pures/pure3.md

 # Abstract

 This PURE proposes a formal mechanism for reporting vulnerabilities in the Uptane Standard.
-It also attempts to set some boundaries as to what the Uptane maintainers can actually do with any given reported vulnerability.
-While a patch can be prepared, Uptane maintainers are not capable of overseeing the application of such a patch.
+This includes the establishment of an early disclosure list for which Uptane adopters can voluntarily register to receive notification about detected vulnerabilities and the availability of patches.
+The PURE also attempts to set some boundaries as to what the Uptane maintainers can reasonably expect to do with any given reported vulnerability since they have only limited capability to oversee the application of such a patch.
 Therefore, the reporting mechanism proposed here will also specify what those submitting a vulnerability can reasonably expect in the way of a response from Uptane maintainers.

 # Motivation